-These provisions were supplemented by extensive still backward-looking and therefore does not permit implementing measures, notably provision VI in an assessment of the portfolio's exposure to climate which a particular attention is devoted to climate change risk15. change.
-Through these implementing measures, When it comes to the method used for measuring reporting entities should report on the type of the carbon footprint of the portfolio, Novethic notes climate risks considered (physical, transition), the heterogeneous methods and GHG scope coverage. methodology used to analyse these risks, as well Reporting on emissions avoided or saved is also as additional relevant information (e.g. potential increasing although not yet widespread. financial losses).
+These provisions were supplemented by extensive implementing measures, notably provision VI in which a particular attention is devoted to climate change.
+Through these implementing measures, reporting entities should report on the type of climate risks considered (physical, transition), the methodology used to analyse these risks, as well as additional relevant information (e.g. potential financial losses).
 Regarding the integration of the analysis in their investment strategy, reporting companies are expected to report on the ways they assess the consistency of their holdings with indicative targets.